How to Resize Images in Google Sheets

 Limitations:

-- Floating images are not anchored to a cell.
-If you add rows or columns above or to the left, the image may shift out of place.
+- Floating images aren't anchored to a cell.
+Adding rows or columns above or to the left may shift the image out of place.

 Steps: